Impact

 Affected Systems

-Any Grafana OSS installation that includes the Tempo and Loki datasource plugins is potentially affected.
-The advisory does not enumerate specific plugin or Grafana versions, so administrators should verify that their instances are running the patched releases provided by Grafana.
-If the minor version number is missing, treat the vulnerability as present in all unpatched distributions of these plugins.
+Any Grafana OSS installation that includes the Tempo and Loki plugins is potentially affected.
+The advisory does not list specific plugin or Grafana versions, so administrators should assume the vulnerability exists in all unpatched instances of these plugins.

 Risk and Exploitability